Welcome to the Official Website of Traditional Monkey Kung Fu: (Tai Shing Pek Kwar)

 In reality, there are three primary monkey styles.
 They include:

-1) Tai Shing – Identified by very low stances and very powerful blows.
+1) Tai Shing – Identified by very, very low stances and very powerful blows.
 There are five monkey characteristics.

 2) Wushu or Opera Monkey – This is an extremely popular artform.
 Used by the Beijing Wushu Team.
 The stances are quite high, it’s very flowery and the thing that identifies it more than anything else, the monkey stands on the top part of the staff.
 That is never done in Tai Shing.